 3.3.
-Thinking about our "memory institutions"
+Thinking about Our "Memory Institutions"

-Finally, I would like to stimulate our thinking about the future of global cultural law and policy by employing the concept of memory institutions, as developed by Guy Pessach.67
+Finally, I would like to stimulate our thinking about the future of global cultural law and policy by employing the concept of memory institutions, as developed by Guy Pessach.

-One can conceive of memory institutions as "social entities that select, document, contextualize, preserve, index, and thus canonize elements of humanity's culture, historical narratives, individual, and collective memories".68 Archives, museums and libraries are well-known examples of traditional memory institutions that have, over the years, become important hubs of cultural information, as well as curators of contemporary cultural processes.
-However, they have rarely functioned in interlinked ways, as analogue did not allow this, but rather they were single initiatives, which fought for the gains of network effects in attracting audience.
-In recent years, we have seen the emergence of new "networked memory institutions", in the form of online platforms, social networks, peer-to-peer file-sharing infrastructures, digital images agencies, online music stores and search engines' utilities.
-These institutions make use of the affordances of digital media, as sketched above, and in effect take up important derivative functions.69 "The preservation of digital artefacts covers now much more than the scope of tangible preservation by traditional memory institutions (museums, archives, libraries, and private collectors)",70 and becomes decentralized and dynamic involving also many private individual or community-based projects.71 Pessach highlights, among other things, two important trends in the remaking of our institutions of cultural remembering.
-The first is that most of them are "for profit" organizations, such as the Google Books Project, digital archives of newspapers and photographs or online music stores like Apple's iTunes and Rhapsody.
-These, even if presently functioning under free access, can change their business models and make access and use conditional on a payment.72 Second, the "fact that digitized cultural retrieval deals with intangible goods that are governed by copyright law stimulates the privatization of networked memory institutions through two accumulative tracks: (1) the commodification of digital cultural artefacts, including buyouts of copyright portfolios with cultural significance by commercial enterprises; [and] (2) copyright law's pressure on traditional public-oriented memory institutions (e.g., museums and libraries) to change their policies toward third parties who wish to access and use copyrighted, cultural works that such institutions posses and manage".73
+One can conceive of memory institutions as "social entities that select, document, contextualize, preserve, index, and thus canonize elements of humanity's culture, historical narratives, individual, and collective memories."
+Archives, museums, and libraries are well-known examples of traditional memory institutions that have over the years become important hubs of cultural information, as well as curators of contemporary cultural processes, However, they have rarely functioned in interlinked ways, as analog did not allow this, but were rather single initiatives, which fought for the gains of network effects in attracting audience.
+In recent years, we have seen the emergence of new "networked memory institutions," in the form of online platforms, social networks, peer-to-peer file-sharing infrastructures, digital images agencies, online music stores, and search engines' utilities.
+These institutions make use of the affordances of digital media, as sketched earlier, and in effect take up important derivative functions.
+"The preservation of digital artefacts covers now much more than the scope of tangible preservation by traditional memory institutions (museums, archives, libraries, and private collectors)" and becomes decentralized and dynamic involving also many private individual or communitybased projects.
+Pessach highlights, among other things, two important trends in the remaking of our institutions of cultural remembering.
+The first is that most of them are "for-profit" organizations, such as the Google Books Project, digital archives of newspapers and photographs, or online music stores such as Apple's iTunes and Rhapsody.
+These, even if presently functioning under free access, can change their business models and make access and use conditional on a payment.
+Second, the "fact that digitized cultural retrieval deals with intangible goods that are governed by copyright law stimulates the privatization of networked memory institutions through two accumulative tracks: (1) the commodification of digital cultural artefacts, including buyouts of copyright portfolios with cultural significance by commercial enterprises; [and] (2) copyright law's pressure on traditional public-oriented memory institutions (e.g., museums and libraries) to change their policies toward third parties who wish to access and use copyrighted, cultural works that such institutions possess and manage."73